This website provides information on the development of the Republic of Ireland's road network.

 It serves as an archive of the progress made in developing a motorway network over the last few decades, and also has updates on new road schemes nationwide.

 Details of the current situation are given on the Current Road Programme page.
-The full list of all projects, past, present and future, are on the Full Project List page.
+The full list of all projects, past, present and future, is on the Full Project List page.

 Below can be found some maps and news items.
 The rest of the maps are on the Maps page, and some general miscellaneous information is here.